 I get inspiration from the musings of Marshall McLuhan and Neil Postman.
 Scholars like James Carey, George Gerbner and Robert McChesney have left indelible marks, too.
 Another source is Slow Food, where I found a framework for thinking about the influence of media on human well-being and environmental sustainability that spurred my book, Slow Media: Why Slow is Satisfying, Sustainable & Smart (Oxford University Press, 2018).

 I split the year between Brooklyn and Portland with my husband, Michael Fanuzzi — a musician and gardener who moonlights as a creative technologist.
-We are endlessly entertained by our cat Violet as well as Hannah, the Anna’s hummingbird who visits our nectar feeder.
+We are endlessly entertained by our cats Violet and Jasper as well as Hannah, the Anna’s hummingbird who visits our nectar feeder.
 She’s like part of the family and doesn’t know it.